MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

 It's important to be aware of some limitations with the upgrade process:

-- To enable Storage Spaces Direct with Windows Server 2019, use build version 17763.292 or a later build.
-You can enable Storage Spaces Direct with Windows Server 2019 by ensuring that the latest Windows Updates are applied.
+- To enable Storage Spaces Direct with Windows Server 2019, use build version 17763.292 or later.
+You can enable Storage Spaces Direct with Windows Server 2019 by ensuring that the latest Windows Update is applied.

-- Upgrading is fully supported on ReFS volumes, but in Windows Server 2019, upgraded volumes won't benefit from ReFS enhancements.
-These benefits, such as improved performance for mirror-accelerated parity, require a newly created Windows Server 2019 ReFS volume.
-That is, to create a new Windows Server 2019 ReFS volume, you'd have to create new volumes by using the `New-Volume` cmdlet or Server Manager.
-Here are some of the ReFS enhancements new volumes get:
+- Upgrading is fully supported on Resilient File System (ReFS) volumes, but in Windows Server 2019, upgraded volumes don't benefit from ReFS enhancements.
+Benefits from ReFS, such as improved performance for mirror-accelerated parity, require a newly created Windows Server 2019 ReFS volume.
+To create a new Windows Server 2019 ReFS volume, you must create new volumes by using the `New-Volume` cmdlet or Server Manager.
+Here are some of the ReFS enhancements in new volumes:

   - **MAP log-bypass**: A performance improvement in ReFS that applies only to clustered (Storage Spaces Direct) systems and doesn't apply to standalone storage pools.